Edited by: Keri Stooksbury

 Despite having a first class ticket for our flight to Boston (BOS), lounge access was not included.

-However, since I’m an authorized user on my dad’s Citi®/AAdvantage® Executive World Elite Mastercard®, we were able to access the Admirals Club for free.
+However, with my Citi®/AAdvantage® Executive World Elite Mastercard®, we were able to access the Admirals Club for free.

 If your ticket doesn’t include lounge access, and you don’t have the right credit card in your wallet, there are other ways to get into the Admirals Club: